MassTransit/MassTransit/docs/usage/requests.md

 }
 ```

+> For `RequestTimeout` three options are available, `None`, `Default`, and a factory with `RequestTimeout.After`. `None` would never be recommended since it would essentially wait forever for a response.
+There is always a relevant timeout, or you're using the wrong pattern.

 ### Sending a Request

 To create a request client, and use it to make a standalone request (not from a consumer, API controller, etc.):